jeanmathieupotvin/hydria.dev/README.md

     └── other files that could be useful, but that are not part of the build
 ```

 The files in `build/` are all ignored, excepted for configuration files that never change.
-These by-products can be generated anytime by using the proper `npm` scripts.
+These by-products can be generated anytime by using proper `npm` scripts.
 See
 scripts above.

 # License